Radhakrishna-guntur/eks-demo/README.md

 Amazon Elastic Kubernetes Service (Amazon EKS) is the premiere platform for running Kubernetes clusters, both in the Amazon Web Services (AWS) cloud and in your own data centers (EKS Anywhere and Amazon EKS Hybrid Nodes).
 Amazon EKS simplifies building, securing, and maintaining Kubernetes clusters.
 It can be more cost effective at providing enough resources to meet peak demand than maintaining your own data centers.

+Note:

+Amazon Elastic Kubernetes Service (Amazon EKS) is a managed Kubernetes service to run Kubernetes in the AWS cloud and on-premises data centers.

+In the cloud, Amazon EKS automatically manages the availability and scalability of the Kubernetes control plane nodes responsible for scheduling containers, managing application availability, storing cluster data, and other key tasks.

+With Amazon EKS, you can take advantage of all the performance, scale, reliability, and availability of AWS infrastructure, as well as integrations with AWS networking and security services.
+On-premises, EKS provides a consistent, fully supported Kubernetes solution with integrated tooling and simple deployment to AWS Outposts, virtual machines, or bare metal servers.

 Reference Link:

 https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html